Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

 | `EventHubClientAsync.from_connection_string()` | `EventHubProducerClient.from_connection_string` or `EventHubConsumerClient.from_connection_string` |[client creation](./samples/async_samples/client_creation_async.py) |
 | `EventProcessorHost()`| `EventHubConsumerClient(..., checkpoint_store)`| [receive events using checkpoint store](./samples/async_samples/recv_with_checkpoint_store_async.py) |

-In V5, the SDK provides `BlobCheckpointStore`
+In V5, the SDK provides `BlobCheckpointStore` in extension packages azure-eventhub-checkpointstoreblob (for sync) and azure-eventhub-checkpointstoreblob-aio (for async).
+You can define your own `CheckpointStore` class to persist checkpoint data.

 ### Receiving events